 - Create searchable PDFs from paper documents.

-Smile has released two versions of their app.
+There are two versions of the app.
 One includes all of the basic features most people (including myself) need.
-The other adds additional features at an additional cost, and is mainly aimed at those who need to create PDF documents and forms.
+The other adds additional features at an additional cost and is mainly aimed at those who need to create PDF documents and forms.
 PDFpen costs $74.95, while the fuller-featured Pro version costs $124.95.

 - Turn websites into PDFs